 GRE test is offered in both a computer-delivered and paper-delivered format.

-To find test centers and dates the first thing you should do is to go to the GRE Registration Portal.
+To find test centres and dates the first thing you should do is to go to the GRE Registration Portal.
 When you get there you will have to do the following steps:

 Be ready to pay a worldwide fee of $205 for GRE General Test and $150 for GRE Subject test.
 If you wish to reschedule the test, you will have to pay $50 extra.
 The full list of the fees for the GRE General Test and Related Services is here.